mazwat/mazwat.github.io/design-patterns-lm.md

 	invoker.SetCommand(command);
 	invoker.EnterField();
 	invoker.ExitField();
 	Console.ReadKey();

 }
 ```

 This is the last part of the program that connects everything together.
-In this specific example I chose the situation when Enemy Goblin CLICK Enters the Field CLICK, that triggers the Heal command.
+In this specific example I chose the situation when Enemy Goblin `new Goblin()` enters the Field new `Field()`, that triggers the Heal command.
 After leaving the field Goblin Takes Damage.
 CLICK

 This was just a simple demonstration of the pattern, one way of extending the functionality of it is to store command in the generic list, this way we can undo multiple commands or execute command already executed in the past.